Chamber-Dashboard/chamber-dashboard-member-updater/readme.txt

 == Screenshots ==

 == Changelog ==
+= 1.4.2 =
+* Updated the dispaly of business edit link using the custom member info filter on the member account page

 = 1.4.1 =
 * The members can now add media when they edit their businesses.